anddtran/ECP/cline_docs/codebaseSummary.md

 *(Placeholder for future use.
 This section will track how user feedback influences project direction and feature development.)*

 ## Future Code Components (Placeholders)
-*   **UECP Core Libraries (e.g., Python, JavaScript):**
+*   **ECP Core Libraries (e.g., Python, JavaScript):**
-    *   Parser for UECP syntax.
+    *   Parser for ECP syntax.
-    *   Validator for UECP expressions.
+    *   Validator for ECP expressions.
-    *   Generator for creating UECP expressions.
+    *   Generator for creating ECP expressions.
     *   Interpreter/Translator for converting UECP output to other formats.
 *   **Experimental Test Harness:**
     *   Scripts/tools for sending UECP and natural language prompts to various LLM APIs.
     *   Modules for collecting and analyzing LLM responses.
 *   **Sample Applications/Examples:**
-    *   Demonstrations of UECP in various use cases.
+    *   Demonstrations of ECP in various use cases.

 *(This document will be updated significantly as code development begins and the project structure matures.)*